Alto-b/Flutter-Packages/glassify/README.md

 GitHub: github.com/Alto-b/packages

 ## 🧠 About the Author
-Built with care by [@Alto-b](https://github.com/Alto-b) — a developer who loves clean, minimal, and aesthetic UIs.
+Built by [@Alto-b](https://github.com/Alto-b) — a developer who loves clean, minimal, and aesthetic UIs.
 If you use this package, a ⭐️ on the repo would be awesome!